Archive

 The basic test routine looked something like this:

 This code kept failing, but in nondeterministic ways – sometimes the listener would report having its topic one called 4 times instead of 10, sometimes 7, but never the same issue twice.
-Stepping through the code in debug mode I saw that the calls to EventBus.publish were in place, and sometimes they worked.
-Nondeterminism like this made me think of a threading issue, so I began to investigate.
+Stepping through the code in debug mode I saw that the calls to EventBus.publish

 Problem